Leadership Team

 Initiative Two - 2024: Exploring Mitochondrial Morphologies in Triple Negative Breast Cancer: Insights from the STRIVE Program

-Lecia Robinson PhD, our second scholar-in-residence collaborator, will be working in the Kashatus Project 2 Lab.
+Lecia Robinson PhD, our second scholar-in-residence collaborator, worked in the Kashatus Project 2 Lab.

 Joseph Guillen

-Undergraduate Researcher, Bucknell, REU studentMentors: Sarah Groves, Catalina Alverez
+Undergraduate Researcher, Bucknell, REU studentMentors: Sarah Groves, Catalina Alvarez

 PIs: Todd Stukenberg, Kevin Janes